BeauJoh/thesis/seminar/slides.md

 # Thesis Statement Revisited

 "Scientific high performance computer systems are becoming increasingly heterogeneous because certain applications are more suitable to particular accelerators.
-The characteristics of a program are sufficient to predict its performance which will allow the efficient scheduling of work to the most appropriate accelerator."
+The architecture-independent characteristics of a program are sufficient to predict its performance which will allow the efficient scheduling of work to the most appropriate accelerator."

-# Open Questions and Next Steps
+# Open Questions, Potential Collaborations and Next Steps

 * Do you have unusual/real-world applications:
     + that you think we've missed?